survivejs/react-book/manuscript/08_building_kanban.md

 Beyond this, it's possible to define chunks that are loaded dynamically.
 This can be achieved through [require.ensure](https://webpack.github.io/docs/code-splitting.html).

-If you trigger the build now using `npm run build`, you should see something along this:
+If you execute the build now using `npm run build`, you should see something along this:

 ```bash
 > webpack